Legacy Ptchr Projects

 npx nuxi@latest upgrade --dedupe

-Update dir structure
+Update your dir structure

 Take a look at the Nuxt 4 directory structure for more information.